Chinese Defense Minister To Attend SCO Meeting In Kazakhstan - UrduPoint

 Chinese Defense Minister To Attend SCO Meeting In Kazakhstan

-In addition, while visiting Kazakhstan, Dong will participate in meetings and dialogues with officials from the Kazakh government and defense sectors.
+In addition, while visiting Kazakhstan, Dong will participate in meetings and dialogues with officials from the Kazakh government and defence sectors.

 Recent Stories